Adelaide

 Adelaide (/ˈædɪleɪd/ AD-il-ayd; Tarndanya /zku/) is the capital and most populous city of South Australia, as well as the fifth-most populous city in Australia.
 The name "Adelaide" may refer to either Greater Adelaide (including the Adelaide Hills) or the Adelaide city centre; the demonym Adelaidean is used to denote the city and the residents of Adelaide.
 The traditional owners of the Adelaide region are the Kaurna, with the name Tarndanya referring to the area of the city centre and surrounding Park Lands, in the Kaurna language.
 Adelaide is situated on the Adelaide Plains north of the Fleurieu Peninsula, between the Gulf St Vincent in the west and the Mount Lofty Ranges in the east.
 Its metropolitan area encompasses over 430 suburbs, extending 96 km from Gawler in the north to Sellicks Beach in the south and 20 km from the western coast to the eastern foothills of the Mount Lofty Ranges.

-Named in honour of Adelaide of Saxe-Meiningen, wife of King William IV, the city was founded in 1836 as the planned capital for the only freely settled British province in Australia, distinguishing it from Australia's penal colonies.
-Colonel William Light, one of Adelaide's founding fathers, designed the city centre and chose its location close to the River Torrens.
-Light's design, now listed as national heritage, set out the city centre in a grid layout known as "Light's Vision", interspaced by wide boulevards and large public squares, and entirely surrounded by park lands.
-Colonial Adelaide was noted for its leading examples of religious freedom and progressive political reforms and became known as the "City of Churches" due to its diversity of faiths.
+Named in honour of Adelaide of Saxe-Meiningen, wife of King William IV, the city was founded in 1836 as the planned capital for a freely settled British colony in Australia.
+Colonel William Light designed the city centre and chose its location close to the River Torrens.
+Light's design, now listed as national heritage, set out the city centre in a grid layout with wide boulevards and large public squares, surrounded by parks.
+Colonial Adelaide became known as the "City of Churches" due to its diversity of faiths.
 It was Australia's third-most populous city until the postwar era.